Submitted by WA Contents

 "As a result, security measures to deter intruders, including security out-post and police quarters consisting of a total of eight units, are part of the new community," added the statement.

-In design process, the architect Tosin Oshninowo took into consideration the communities' preference for the general appearance, feel and color of the units.
+In design process, the architect Tosin Oshinowo took into consideration the communities' preference for the general appearance, feel and color of the units.

 The design of units features reddish roofs, blue-colored doors, green-colored steel structures that function as a shelter.
 Straw is also another material that is used on the roofs of the units.